1. Use cases

 2.1 System-predefined voices:

-Currently, the system provides the following 8 voice options:
+Currently, the system provides the following 8 voice options:- male voices:

 FunAudioLLM/CosyVoice2-0.5B:alex